-The Internet is its own little world.
-Actually, it’s a massive world that presents a seemingly endless array of options.
+The Internet is its little world.
+It’s a massive world that presents a seemingly endless array of options.

-Today, we take a look at four of the most visited websites in the west and what makes them so popular.
+Today, we look at four of the most visited websites in the west and what makes them so popular.

-Google is easily the most visited website in the world, for good reason.
+Google is easily the most visited website globally, for a good reason.
 It is the most utilized search engine in the world.
-It’s so popular that searching, whether a user uses Google or not, is now called “googling”.
+It’s so popular that searching, whether a user uses Google or not, is now called “googling.”

-There are a myriad of reasons for this.
+There is a myriad of reasons for this.

-The Google homepage is very simple and easy to use, which makes it extremely popular on every type of device.
+The Google homepage is straightforward to use, making it extremely popular on every type of device.
 More than that, it’s effective, providing better results than other search engines.
-The homepage features no advertisements, and even when you do a search, the advertisements are formatted much like the other content on the page.
+The homepage features no advertisements, and even when you search, the advertisements are formatted much like the other content on the page.
 Some studies suggest that almost 70% of all Internet searches were done using Google.

 Google’s ability to offer services that integrate with Google.com is legendary.

-When you type (or speak) in a search query, there are immediately many options you can do from the search page.
-The number of options that it gives you makes it relatively pointless to use any other service.
-On a search results page you will get results, access to media, access to contact information, access to immediate information if available, other queries in the same topic, and more.
+When you type (or speak) in a search query, you can immediately do many options from the search page.
+The number of votes it gives you makes it relatively pointless to use any other service.
+On a search results page, you will get results, access to media, access to contact information, access to immediate information if available, other queries on the same topic, and more.

 Simply put, the romanticized nature of the Google search engine is warranted.

-The quest for information is something that a majority of the most popular websites have in common.
+The quest for information is something that most of the most popular websites have in common.

 YouTube is no different.

-In fact, if you were to look at it from a practical standpoint, YouTube might be the greatest resource in the world.
-A video streaming site by nature, YouTube can boast that it is effectively the second most utilized search engine in the world with over three billion search queries performed every month.
+If you were to look at it from a practical standpoint, YouTube might be the most fantastic resource in the world.
+By nature, a video streaming site, YouTube can boast that it is effectively the second most utilized search engine globally, with over three billion search queries performed every month.

 It’s said that half of the users active on the Internet are using YouTube.

 Beyond that, it’s personable.
-The people that post content to YouTube do it for a multitude of reasons, but most of them are doing it to entertain you, to educate you, and to provide you with a user experience that will keep you coming back.
+The people who post content to YouTube do it for many reasons, but most of them are doing it to entertain you, educate you, and provide you with a user experience that will keep you coming back.

-In fact, there are individuals and businesses that make a solid living by only posting videos to the platform.
+Some individuals and businesses make a solid living by only posting videos to the platform.
 Moreover, there is always something new to watch.
-In fact, if this was a list of the most addictive sites on the Internet, it would have to be toward to the top of that list for certain.
+If this were a list of the most addictive sites on the Internet, it would have to be toward the top of that list for sure.

 For individuals, YouTube is a great resource.
 For businesses, it’s more of a mixed bag.

-Sure the marketing opportunities YouTube provides small businesses is a wonderful resource, but for employee productivity it can be a problem.
-As long as you keep the reins tight, allowing your staff to view YouTube at work actually makes for better employees, but if it is left unchecked it can be a real productivity sink.
+Sure, the marketing opportunities YouTube provides small businesses are a fantastic resource, but it can be a problem for employee productivity.
+As long as you keep the reins tight, allowing your staff to view YouTube at work makes for better employees, but if it is left unchecked, it can be an actual productivity sink.
 Some businesses have lost upwards of seven hours of potential productivity per week per employee (about 18%), an unsustainable number over time.